Site menu

 • Know how to access additional support.

-Important information: Participants must have completed a valid Introduction to Safeguarding Children course, within the last three years, prior to attending this training.
+Important information: Participants must have completed a valid Introduction to Safeguarding Children course, within the last two years, prior to attending this training.

 Training provider: Safer

-Target audience: Childminders, Early years settings, Out of school settings, Parent and toddler group leaders
+Target audience: Childminders, early years group settings, out of school settings, and parent and toddler group leaders

 Cost: £ Fully funded